Ryan-Martin22/Eatopia23/README.md

 This would allow users to upload videos of themselves actually cooking the recipe.
 Allowing those watching to get a better understanding of cooking the recipe.

+# **Testing**

+## Testing User Stories
+**User Stories**

+*Applies to site users with and/or without account:*
+1. As a site user I can see a list of recipes so that I can choose which one to view.
+   * Recipes are clearly visible on the home page.
+A preview of the recipe is also visible.
+Recipes are paginated by 6 and if there is more than 6 on a page then a new page is created.
+2. As a site user I can click on a recipe so that I can view it in full.
+   * When a site user clicks a recipe card, the recipe will be displayed in full.
+The user can now see full ingredients list, instructions and cooking time.
+The user can aslo see who created the recipe and when it was created.
+3. As a site user I can register an account so that I can have access to the site.
+   * The user can register an account by entering a username, email(optional) and password.
+The user can also choose to be remembered as to not have to enter details every time.
+4. As a site user I can like or unlike a recipe so that I can interact with the content.
+   * As a registered user, the individual can like or unlike a recipe to show popularity, this is done by easily clicking the love heart icon.
+5. As a site user I can comment recipes so that I can be part of the conversation.
+   * As a registered user, I can comment on any recipe to share my thoughts with other site users.
+6. As a site user I can view the comments for a recipe so that I can see read the conversation.
+   * As a site user, registered or unregistered, I can view all comments on any recipe.
+7. As a site user I can view number of likes for a specific recipe so that I can see which recipes are more popular.
+   * As I sight user, registered or unregistered, I can view the likes of a particular recipe either from the recipe card or by clicking into the recipe.
+8. As I site user I can read about the site to understand what type of recipes will be available and be encouraged to visit the site again.
+   * As a site user, I can click into the About section and view what the site is about and what it aims to achieve.
+9. As a site user I can create, read, update and delete posts so that I can manage my content.
+   * As a registered user I can create a recipe of my choosing, read other recipes, update my recipe if I desire and also delete my recipe if I desire.
+10. As a site user I can log in/out so that I can interact with the site.
+   * as a site user I can log in to my account using my username and password, and I can sign out buy clicking the log out button on the navigation bar.

+*Applies to site Admin/SuperUser:*
+1. As Admin I can tell site users about delicious,budget friendly recipes so that users will be encouraged to visit the site again.
+   * By having an eye catching welcome page and by having an about page, I can encourage users to view what the page is aiming to achieve and enable them to view recipes.
+2. As Admin I can create, read, update and delete posts so that I can manage my content.
+   * As an Admin it is a key responsibily to provide ey cathing, delicious recipes to get users involved and wanting to use the site.
+3. As Admin I can delete recipes if inappropiate so that the content of the site is relevant.
+   * As admin I can delete any recipe that is not suitable for the page as to keep with the ethos and goals of the site.

 ## **Bugs**

 * **Bug** - When uploading a recipe I was recieving a TypeError from my views.py file.